Claire Dean

 - Be aware of your surroundings.

 - Natural disasters are a real thing.
-Especially during rainy season.
+Especially during the rainy season.

 - Join forums or travel groups and get tips from people who have already visited Peru